 Some people may consume enough B12 but do not absorb it properly because there is a two-step process.
 First, the stomach acid breaks down the vitamin from the proteins attached to it.
 Then, the vitamin B12 is combined with a compound from the stomach called intrinsic factor, and the body can absorb it.
 Individuals with pernicious anemia can’t make intrinsic factors and have trouble absorbing vitamin B12 from foods and supplements.

 The elderly are at increased risk because the level of stomach acid decreases with age, and the absorption of B12 from foods is also decreased.
-Between 3% and 43% of older adults in the US have vitamin B12 deficiency.
+Between 3% of men and 8% of women have a deficiency of Vitamin B12

 Individuals who have Crohn’s disease, celiac disease, atrophic gastritis, or other conditions affecting the digestive tract, or those who have had stomach or small bowel surgery, are at increased risk of developing B12 deficiency.